XHRI-FM: History

-In June 2020, XERI-AM began its AM-FM migration by signing on XHRI-FM 102.9.
+In June 2020, XERI began its AM-FM migration by signing on XHRI-FM 102.9.
 In October, the station announced its adoption of the Los 40 franchise pop format.

 The AM station was turned off in July 2021 after the required year of simulcasting.
 It dropped the Los 40 format on February 1, 2023, but its operation became sporadic later that year.
 Correspondence with the Instituto Nacional Electoral (INE) revealed that its owner, Antonio Gallegos González, was suffering from a metastatic kidney tumor.
 Gallegos died in Texas on December 6, 2023.